attashe/stable_points/README.md

-# GUI application for create animation with stable diffusion model
+# GUI application to create animations with stable diffusion model

-This script create pointcloud from image and apply different transformation to create series of images with camera movement.
+This script creates pointcloud from a single image applies different transformations to create animation controlled by camera movement.

 ## Showcase

 WIP interface preview:

-![WIP interface previ

 https://user-images.githubusercontent.com/8243605/226091205-3267c067-43d5-4034-afc4-c38743785773.mov

-ew!](images/interface_preview_01.jpg "Interface and loaded image")

 This program uses Stable Diffusion Inpainting model for filling gaps caused by rotation camera.
 Depthmap is estimated by MiDaS model or LeReS.